Astros vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Justin Turner has recorded 126 hits with 26 doubles, 20 home runs and 41 walks.
+- Justin Turner has 126 hits with 26 doubles, 20 home runs and 43 walks.
 He has driven in 81 runs with four stolen bases.

 Turner Recent Games